Dandelion Root

 What is the recommended dosage of Dandelion Root?

-The clinically studied dose for Dandelion Root is 2–8 g/day dried root; 250–500 mg standardized extract three times daily.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 2–8 g/day dried root; 250–500 mg standardized extract three times daily Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: GI upset and diarrhea at high doses due to inulin content Allergic reactions in individuals sensitive to Asteraceae family (ragweed, chrysanthemums) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Dandelion Root is well tolerated at studied doses.
+Reported effects can include: GI upset and diarrhea at high doses due to inulin content Allergic reactions in individuals sensitive to Asteraceae family (ragweed, chrysanthemums) It may also interact with some medications.
+Dandelion Root is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Diuretics — additive fluid and electrolyte loss; monitor Antibiotics (fluoroquinolones) — may reduce antibiotic absorption Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Diuretics — additive fluid and electrolyte loss; monitor Antibiotics (fluoroquinolones) — may reduce antibiotic absorption If you take prescription medication, check with a pharmacist or doctor before using it.